Multilingual CheckList: Generation and Evaluation: Conclusion

-\textbf{Step 1: Group Terminals and Non-Terminals} First, we convert the Hi sentences generated from an En template into a directed graph whose nodes are unique words (or tokens) from the examples and there is an edge from word A to word B if word B follows word A in at least one of the examples.
-In this directed graph (as shown in Fig.~\ref{fig:amcg_algo}), between any two nodes, if there are multiple paths of length less than equal to $k+1$ (we set $k$ to 2), we concatenate the intermediate words in the path (with space in between them) and treat them as terminals.
-This set of terminals, between the two nodes, are grouped together represented by a non-terminal symbol (for example Key\_1 and Key\_2 in Fig.~\ref{fig:amcg_algo}).
+\paragraph{Step 1: Grouping Terminals into Non-Terminals: } First, we convert the Hi instances into a directed acyclic graph whose nodes are unique words (or tokens).
+There is an edge from node A to B if word B follows word A in at least one of the input instances.
+In this directed graph (see Fig.~\ref{fig:tea}), between any two nodes, if there are multiple paths of length less than equal to $k+1$ (we set $k$ to 2), we concatenate the intermediate words in the path (with space in between them) and treat them as terminals.
+This set of terminals, between the two nodes, are grouped together represented by a non-terminal symbol (for example Key\_1 and Key\_2 in Fig.~\ref{fig:tea}).
+This step corresponds to lexicon formation; the non-terminal extracted here are essentially keys of the lexicon \& the terminals constituting them are the lexicon values for the slots of a template.

-\textbf{Step 2: Template Extraction} Using a set of Hi sentences, $S = \{s_1, s_2, \ldots s_N \}$, and all non-terminals $v_i = {w_{i1}, w_{i2}, \ldots}$, where $w_{ij}$ are terminals (obtained in the previous step), our algorithm outputs a set of templates $\hat{T} = \{t_1, t_2, ...\} $ such that $\hat{T}$ can generate all the examples in $S$ using only the given non-terminal and their corresponding terminals.
+\paragraph{Step 2: Template Extraction} Using a set of Hi instances, $S = \{s_1, s_2, \ldots s_N \}$, and all non-terminals $v_i = [ {w_{i1}, w_{i2}, \ldots}]$, where $w_{ij}$ are terminals (obtained step 1), TEA outputs a set of templates $\hat{T} = \{t_1, t_2, ...\} $ such that $\hat{T}$ can generate all the examples in $S$ using the given non-terminal and their corresponding terminals.
 For each sentence $s_i$, we generate a set of candidate templates, $T_i = \{t_{i1}, t_{i2}, ...\}$, such that $s_i$ belongs to the set of examples generated by each $t_{ij}$.
-Finding the smallest $\hat{T}$ is a variant of set cover problem, and we use a greedy approximation algorithm.
+To find the minimal template set, i.e $\hat{T}$ that covers all examples is treated as a set cover problem and we use a greedy approximation to find this set.